2026 Exhibition in Venice

 Introduce Team

-Seohyun Kang is a curator, certified appraiser, and director whose career bridges Korea and the United States.
+Seohyun Kang is a curator, certified appraiser by USPAP, and director whose career bridges Korea and the United States.
 She focuses on fostering international dialogue in contemporary art and highlighting the voices of immigrant and diaspora artists.
 She holds a BFA and an MFA in Western Painting from Pusan National University.

 Kang began her professional career in 2010 as the Korea Director of Christina Gallery, where she organized exhibitions introducing European artists to Korea and promoted Korean artists abroad, laying a foundation for the internationalization of the Korean art market.In 2015, she was appointed the Korea Director of Gallery Apartment, where she actively supported experimental installation and media artists.
 By introducing site-specific installations, participatory projects, and cross-disciplinary practices into the gallery platform, she expanded the visibility of young artists and helped connect them with global critical discourses.